← Back to all posts

 Evite: The Original Free Invitation Maker

 Evite has been around since the late 1990s.
 It is probably the first name that comes to mind when you think of free digital invitations, and for good reason.
-The free tier gives you access to a large library of templates, basic RSVP tracking, and email delivery.
+The free tier hands you a large template library, plus basic RSVP tracking and email delivery.

-Here is the catch: Evite's free tier is ad-supported, and the ads are not subtle.
+But the free tier is ad-supported, and the ads are not subtle.
 When your guests open your invitation, they see banner ads flanking your event details.
-Sometimes the ads are for car insurance.
-Sometimes they are for meal kits.
+Sometimes those ads are for car insurance, sometimes for meal kits.
 Either way, your carefully chosen birthday party invitation ends up looking like a billboard on the side of a highway.

 Beyond the ads, the free templates tend to feel generic.
 You are picking from the same catalog as millions of other hosts, and many of the designs have not been updated in years.
 Customization is limited to swapping text and maybe adding a photo.
 If you want ad-free invitations or access to the nicer designs, you need to upgrade to a paid plan.

-What you actually get for free: Templates with visible ads on your event page, email-based delivery, and basic RSVP tracking.
-Your guests will see advertisements.
+What you actually get for free: templates, email delivery, and basic RSVP tracking, all wrapped in ads your guests will see whether you like it or not.

 Canva: Free Design, But Not Free Invitations